 I do enjoy keeping a sketchbook journal for fun.
 It’s actually one of my favorite past-times!
 Over the years, I've kept several different categories going in various brands of sketchbooks, each brand having their various qualities that I like.
 For travel, when I want to keep things really light, I take along a Moleskine watercolor book.
 It handles sketches, and washes and ink just fine.
 I love traveling - and teaching when I travel each summer.
 This year (2019) I’ve got 2 workshops filled in France.
 Join us in 2020, when we’re off to paint “under the Tuscan sun”!!
-You wont’t want to miss the next one!
+You wont’t want to miss this adventure!

 What sketching is and is not...in my humble opinion:

 Sketching, to me, is a bit like thinking on paper - gathering memories (sometimes as quickly as possible) and playing with color and design, remembering the fun of that one particular moment of a day.

 Sketching, to me, is NOT a botanical rendering, or an architectural rendering.
 While those things are beautiful in their own regard, they are NOT what I've come to do.

 What I do LOVE about sketching, is that it is gathering the joy of that day...within the moment, usually out in nature, or the bits and pieces gathered from nature.
 The nicest thing is that later, returning to those pages, always triggers memories, and brings a smile to my face each time.

 Perhaps you'd love to create your own travel journal during a fun fascinating retreat.
 Explore a bit of the towns and countryside of Southwest France in June 2019 with us!
 We'll be making memories to last a lifetime!